ADEGOK3/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints hello user, where user is the current linux user
+script that creates an alias Name: ls, Value: rm